opengento/codeception-magento-1.9.1.1/README.md

 ## Two Repositories

-* 1 repository for common Codeception configuration witch not depend on Magento version.
+* 1 repository for [common Codeception configuration](https://github.com/PH2M/codeception-magento) witch not depend on Magento version.
-* 1 repository for each Magento version (here is 1.9.1.1)
+* 1 repository for each Magento version (here you are!
+1.9.1.1)

 ## Install